China central bank official slams U.S. tax dodging law

-HONG KONG (Reuters) - A new U.S. anti-tax-evasion measure imposes unfair costs on foreign banks and clashes with Chinese law, a senior official at China’s central bank said.
+HONG KONG, Nov 28 (Reuters) - A new U.S. anti-tax-evasion measure imposes unfair costs on foreign banks and clashes with Chinese law, a senior official at China’s central bank said.

 Liu Xiangmin, deputy director general of legal affairs at People’s Bank of China, said the U.S. should find a better way to tackle tax evasion than the Foreign Account Tax Compliance Act (FATCA).